-The North Texas Traumatic Brain Injury Model System (NTTBIMS) is a unique research and clinical collaborative between Baylor Scott and White Institute for Rehabilitation and UT Southwestern Medical Center.
-The NTTBIMS is one of 16 centers nationwide that was awarded a competitive grant by the National Institute of Disability, Independent Living, and Rehabilitation Research, due to its recognition as a national leader in TBI research and patient care.
+The North Texas Traumatic Brain Injury Model System (NTX-TBIMS) is a unique research and clinical collaborative between Baylor Scott and White Institute for Rehabilitation and UT Southwestern Medical Center, dating back to 2002.
+The NTX-TBIMS is one of 16 centers nationwide that was awarded a competitive grant by the National Institute of Disability, Independent Living, and Rehabilitation Research, due to its recognition as a national leader in TBI research and patient care.

 Purpose of the TBI Model System

 - Deliver coordinated rehabilitation care to patients with TBI

 - Track the health of patients over their life-time to better understand and support their recovery

 - Conduct innovative research to improve patient outcomes

 - Participate in collaborative, multi-site research with other TBIMS centers across the country

 The North Texas TBI Model System has been funded since 2002 and provides the largest continuum of care to individuals with TBI in North Texas and surrounding states.
 This continuum includes emergency medical services, acute care, rehabilitation, and outpatient services with partners including Baylor Scott and White Health, Parkland Health and Hospital System, and John Peter Smith Hospital.
 The NTX-TBIMS pools the efforts and talents of caring individuals with expertise in areas such as rehabilitation, neuropsychology, and therapy at the leading medical institutions in North Texas with a long-standing history of collaboration.

 Expanding delivery of an evidence-based weight-loss intervention to enhance access and reach underserved groups after TBI.